 You can find this option in the Steam settings.
 Open Steam, click on Menu > Settings > Remote Play.
 Next, select Advanced Client Options and then uncheck Enable Hardware Decoding.

-If nothing seems to be working, you should uninstall Steam client from your computer and then install it again.
+If nothing seems to be working, you should uninstall the Steam client from your computer and install it again.

 Join our newsletter 🎉Subscribe to our newsletter and never miss out on what's happening in the tech world.
 It's that simple.